raul-arrabales/alexithymic-lang/README.md

 - 16. Topic Detection with Latent Dirichlet Allocation (LDA).
 - 17. Word2Vec embedding training using CBoW and Skip Gram.
 - 18. Doc2Vec generation using a pre-trained Word2Vec model (Spanish 3B).
+- 19. Doc2Vec using a pre-trained sentence encoder.

 <hr>